• Skip to main content

 Social Work Career Outlook and Paths

 Social workers are in high demand.
-The BLS projects that the job outlook for social workers will grow nine percent between 2021 and 2031.
-That’s faster than average when compared to all positions.
+The BLS projects that the job outlook for social workers will grow 6-7 percent between 2024 and 2034.
+That’s faster than average when compared to most all positions.

 About 74,700 openings for social workers are projected each year, on average, over the next decade